-At the age of 9, I moved to Nesodden, the place which really defines me.
+At the age of 9, I moved to Nesodden, a quiet, yet very pleasant place.

 When my father landed a diplomatic job in Brussels in 1988, I was once again on the move.
 Those almost five years at the in the EU capital city ignited my passion for travel.
 Most of Western Europe was a short car ride away, and we were exploring the countries in the “neighborhood” almost every weekend.
-This was before Schengen, and the ability to skip border queues with our diplomatic passports, was a privilege we used for what it was worth.
+This was before the Schengen agreement, and the ability to skip border queues with our diplomatic passports, was an opportunity we used for what it was worth.

 For the first year and a half, I went to the Scandinavian School of Brussels.
 I kept learning French keenly, and eventually decided to move on to Lycée Français de Belgique.
 That was another life-changing decision I never regretted!

 Moving back to Norway from Brussels when the country was at the cusp of a referendum about EU membership, I threw myself into the campaign with a passion.
-I was the local chair of Europeisk Ungdom, the pro-EU youth movement at Nesodden during the campaign.
-Locally, we got more than 60%, but the country as a whole narrowly voted the wrong way, and is yet to correct that mistake.
+I launched a local chapter of Europeisk Ungdom, the pro-EU youth movement at Nesodden, and led the team of local activists there.
+Nesodden voted solidly in favour of EU membership, with a 60% majority.
+Unfortunately, Norway as a whole voted narrowly the wrong way, and is yet to correct that mistake.
 To date, I remain an unapologetic Euro-federalist.